pantheon-systems/documentation/source/content/guides/php/06-php-errors.md

 ## Unhandled Exceptions
 A PHP exception is a mechanism for defining error conditions and how to handle them.
 Refer to [PHP documentation on Exceptions](https://secure.php.net/manual/en/language.exceptions.php) for more information.

 PHP Exceptions are errors, and depending on the severity can crash your site.
-As Exceptions are created in code and not by PHP itself, they are not logged in the PHP error log file and will not be visible in the Pantheon Dashboard.
+As Exceptions are created in code and not by PHP itself, they are not logged in the PHP error log file.
 By default, Drupal will [log exceptions](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/watchdog_exception/7) to Watchdog.

 ## Undefined Function Error
 Normally a request to Drupal or WordPress starts by reading the `index.php` file at the root directory, which then bootstraps <Popover title="Bootstrap" content="Loading sequence for an application, or the process of loading necessary functionality." /> the site.